 Constitution Day - 4th August

-*Not Palmerston which celebrates the birthday of the late Queen Victoria instead.
-Following the death of HM Queen Elizabeth II, the government will decide whether there will be a different holiday across other islands
+* Following the death of HM Queen Elizabeth II, the government will decide whether there will be a different holiday but so far this remains.
+Not Palmerston which has its own public holidays

 These are also public holidays local to each of the islands to celebrate the arrival of Christianity.
 And its not just church services...all kinds of special events are held and there's much partying and feasting.
 The days are organised by the Christian Church in the Cook Islands (CICC) and are on different dates on each island.
+Mangaia will be have extra special celebrations in 2024 (see June).
 Very photogenic...and loads of fun!

 ACKNOWLEDGEMENT/COPYRIGHT: The Te Maeva Nui and Vaka Eiva photos on this page are the work of a great photographer, Harvie Allison.
 They are reproduced with his kind permission.
 So...do not reuse these pictures...please contact Harv for his permission.
 And I also recommend a look at his website which includes many more superb photographs.